 The presence of metastases in the regional lymph nodes is the most important prognostic factor in patients with skin melanomas.
 In the case of the presence of metastases, the number of involved regional lymph nodes constitutes the principal risk factor.
 The type of metastases also influences the risk; patients with micrometastases have better prognosis (neoplastic sites detected during the microscopic exam in the clinically not enlarged and not palpable lymph nodes - excised during the sentinel node biopsy) than patients with macrometastases (foci of neoplasm diagnosed during the microscopic exam in a clinically enlarged and palpable lymph node).
 Extracapsular infiltration of the neoplastic cells constitutes an additional negative risk factor in patients with metastases to the lymph nodes.

 Metastases to the distant organs (clinical stage IV)

 Localisation of metastases and LDH activity are the major prognostic factors in patients with extranodal metastases.
-The worst prognosis in this group of patients is with metastases to the central nervous system

 Clinical staging - classification